tc39/proposal-string-dedent/README.md

 - The closing line's preceding literal newline char is ignored.
 - Lines which only contain whitespace are emptied.
 - The "common indentation" of all non-empty content lines (lines that are not the opening or closing) are calculated.
 - That common indentation is removed from the start of every line.

+Play around with a [REPL](https://output.jsbin.com/wiwovot/quiet) implementation.

 The examples above would be solved like this: